porsche-design-system/porsche-design-system/packages/components-js/src/components/navigation/link-pure/link-pure.code.md

     </select>
   </template>
   <template v-slot={theme}>
-    <p-link-pure href="https://www.porsche.com" :size="size" :style="isInherit" :theme="theme">Some label Some label Some label Some label Some label Some label Some label Some label Some label</p-link-pure>
+    <p-link-pure href="https://www.porsche.com" :size="size" :style="isInheritFontSize" :theme="theme">Some label Some label Some label Some label Some label Some label Some label Some label Some label</p-link-pure>
     <br>
     <br>
-    <p-link-pure hide-label="true" href="https://www.porsche.com" :size="size" :style="isInherit" :theme="theme">Some label Some label Some label Some label Some label Some label Some label Some label Some label</p-link-pure>
+    <p-link-pure hide-label="true" href="https://www.porsche.com" :size="size" :style="isInheritWidth" :theme="theme">Some label Some label Some label Some label Some label Some label Some label Some label Some label</p-link-pure>
   </template>
 </Playground>